Tomerlin Cemetery

 Today, Medina County is a thriving community that celebrates its rich history and diverse cultural heritage.
 Visitors can explore the area's historical sites, such as the missions and historic downtown areas, while also enjoying the natural beauty of the surrounding countryside.

-This timeline provides a concise overview of the key events in the history of Medina County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Medina County, Texas.